The Big Cigar: Episodes

-The first episode was written by Jim Hecht, with the third through sixth written by Laurence Andries & Gwendolyn M. Parker, Janine Sherman Barrois & Hecht, Andries & Valerie Woods & Ameer Hasan, and Hecht & Joshuah Bearman.

 Production

 It was announced in December 2012 that Jonathan Dayton and Valerie Faris were set to direct the project for Sony Pictures, at the time developed as a film, with Joshuah Bearman, author of the source article, and Jim Hecht set to write the screenplay.

 The project, now a miniseries, was given a greenlight from Apple TV+ in April 2022, with André Holland cast to star.
 Don Cheadle was announced to be directing the first two episodes in addition to executive producing.
 In June, Tiffany Boone and Alessandro Nivola joined the cast, with Marc Menchaca and P. J. Byrne joining the next month.
 In August, Jordane Christie, Moses Ingram, Olli Haaskivi and Glynn Turman were cast to recur in the series.
 Additional recurring cast including Jaime Ray Newman and Noah Emmerich was announced in September.

 Filming for the series began in Toronto in June 2022, as revealed by showrunner Janine Sherman Barrois.
 By August, production was occurring throughout Hamilton, Ontario, where Hamilton City Hall was being used as a double for San Francisco International Airport.